alaudet/hcsr04sensor/README.md

 To upgrade to version 0.6.x of RPi.GPIO which does not require elevated priviledges you can simply upgrade as follows;

-Note: On Rasbian Wheezy you still seem to have to run RPi.GPIO with sudo in version 6.
+Note: On Raspbian Wheezy you still seem to have to run RPi.GPIO with sudo in version 6.
 It works without sudo in Rasbian Jessie which is the latest version of Raspbian.

 For Python 2